-Proof (Sketch).
-The protocol has five rounds, since each protocol step can be implemented in a single round.
-For correctness note that if \mathcal{P}j is honest then $z_i = y{\sigma(i)} = x{\pi(\sigma(i))}$ for $i \in \{1, \ldots, n\}$.
-As the set \mathcal{A} is maximal adversarial set and the condition Q3 holds, the condition Q2 must hold in the hiding set \mathcal{C} .
+Protocol 4: Zero-knowledge proof ZKSHF for shuffle correctness adversarial set and the condition Q3 holds, the condition Q2 must hold in the hiding set \mathcal{C} .
 Consequently, each miner can correctly reconstruct permutations σ or $\pi \circ \sigma$ in the fourth step.
 By the condition Q2, honest coalition is strictly larger than any adversarial set in \mathcal{C} .
 As the replies sent by honest parties coincide, each party can detect the correct answer.
 As the adversarial coalition cannot alter the reconstructed values by changing their shares, the revealed values will always be zeroes.
 For the soundness claim, assume that the prover cheats and there exists $y_j \neq x{\pi(j)}$.
 Let $i = \sigma^{-1}(j)$.
 Then $z_i \neq y_j$ or $z_i \neq x{\pi(j)}$ cannot simultaneously succeed.
 As malicious parties cannot alter the end results, the prover is bound to fail with probability at least $\frac{1}{2}$.
 For the simulatability, note that the adversarial coalition cannot bias the outputs of coin-tossing protocols.
 Hence, the permutations σ and $\pi \circ \sigma$ are random permutations in isolation.
 When no hider is corrupted, we can just send a random permutation to simulate the beginning of the fourth step.
 Otherwise, we have to extract π form the inputs of the corrupted hider and simulate permutation generation according to the protocol.
 The public opening of the shares is trivial to simulate, as the result is known to be zero.
-As the simulator has access to the input shares of the corrupted parties (i.e., the shares of x and y), it can augment them to be shares of zero.
+More precisely, note that the simulator has access to the input shares of the corrupted parties (i.e., the shares of x and y) and thus can augment them to be shares of zero.
 By emulating the protocol with these dummy shares, the share distribution in the opening phase is guaranteed to coincide with the real protocol.

 Final security claim.
-As in the semihonest setting, the final shuffle protocol can be obtained by repeating the VERSHF protocol for every maximal tolerable adversarial coalition A. The correctness proofs assure that honest miners detect all deviations form the protocol and catch the corresponding culprit.
+As in the semihonest setting, the final shuffle protocol can be obtained by repeating the VERSHF protocol for every maximal tolerable adversarial coalition \mathcal{A} .
+The correctness proofs assure that honest miners detect all deviations form the protocol and catch the corresponding culprit.
 After each incident, the culprit must be excluded form the computations and the corresponding shuffle phase must be restarted.
 As the number of malicious parties is limited and the exclusion does not invalidate Q3 condition, honest miners can always complete the protocol.

 Theorem 6.
-If a secret sharing scheme satisfies the condition Q3, there exists a secure oblivious shuffle protocol with $O(2^m/\sqrt{m})$ rounds and communication complexity $O(2^m m^{3/2} n \log n)$ in the malicious model.
+If a secret sharing scheme satisfies the condition Q3, there exists a secure oblivious shuffle protocol with $O(2^m/\sqrt{m})$ rounds and communication complexity $O(2^mm^{3/2}n\log n)$ in the malicious model.